A Systematic Search for Big Dippers in ASAS-SN: Discussion of each target

 J160757$-$574540 is a red clump star with three distinct deep, dimming events in the $g$-band, with one proceeding $V$-band.
 The first dimming event began on 26/08/2018, with a depth of $\Delta V\simeq0.3$~mag, and lasting for about 3 days.
 The second dimming event began on 20/06/2021, reached a depth of $\Delta g\simeq0.3$~mag, and lasted for about 4 days.
 The third dimming event began on 04/05/2023, had a depth of $\Delta g\simeq0.3$~mag, and lasted for about 8 days.
 The fourth dimming event began on 17/04/2024, reached a maximum depth of $\Delta g\simeq0.3$~mag and lasted for about 2 days.
 The minima of the first and second event are separated by about 1031 days.
 The minima of the second and third events are separated by about 706 days, while the minima of the primary eclipses (second and fourth events) are separated by about 1030 days.
 In total there are four dimming events, but the primary and secondary eclipses are not separated by 515 days, indicating that the binary has a non-zero eccentricity.
 This target has a radial velocity amplitude of $RV_{amp} = 36.67$ km/s in \Gaia \space \citep{GaiaColab, GaiaDR3} which suggests binarity.
 A 1030 day period implies $V_p=21M_{T\odot}^{1/3}$~km/s which requires the source to have either a high mass or eccentricity to have the significantly larger $RV_{amp}$.
 J160757$-$574540 sits on the giant branch above the red clump, but is difficult to infer the masses for giants.
+The second and third eclipses were partially observed by \TESS{} in sectors 39 and 65, respectively.